 A former personality on another station, Joe Holbrook of WBNS-TV, remembered that Sally was really the toast of the town in Columbus.
 She had the most popular variety show of her day, and we at the competing stations were aware of her.
-Hugh DeMoss, a former news anchor at WLW-C, added, She was a real salty dog, a nice lady and a good performer.
+Hugh DeMoss, a former WLW-C news anchor, added, She was a real salty dog, a nice lady and a good performer.

 In 1950, Billboard Magazine reported that Billy Scott and Sally Flowers took over Buckeye Lake Park September 2 for a picnic, with various artists, including Kenny Roberts, providing the entertainment.

-In 1951, the Marysville paper (now the Journal-Tribune) ran an update on August 6: Sally is also a farm wife and mother.
+The Marysville paper (now the Journal-Tribune) ran an update on August 6, 1951: Sally is also a farm wife and mother.
 She commutes each day to the WLW-C studio.
 With her husband, D. T. Wood, a 14-year-old daughter, Daveen, and a 10-year-old son, David, she makes her home on a 61-acre farm on the Berlin Station-Alum Creek Road near Delaware.
 Thats about 18 miles east of Marysville and 18 miles north of Columbus.

 Lynne Glass Ledley, a classmate of mine from Richwood, Ohio, went to Columbus as part of a Girl Scout group to be in the audience for the live show.
 Sallys favorite color was purple, Lynn recalls, and I remember wearing a lavender dress.